Sheemafirdose/IBM_Ml_Project/README.md

 This project was developed as part of the AICTE Virtual Internship in Machine Learning in collaboration with IBM.
 It reflects practical skills in real-world ML application design, model integration, and user-focused system development.

-📸 Screenshots (Optional – Add If Available)
-Add screenshots of UI, prediction output, and suggestions feature here for better understanding.

 📬 Contact
 For any queries or collaboration: